liquidprompt/liquidprompt/docs/overview.rst

 Features overview
 =================

-Liquid Prompt have a good support of shell-related features, various version control systems, and several software configuration environments.
+Liquid Prompt has good support of shell-related features, various version control systems, and several software configuration environments.

-To browse the complete list of capabilities, see the :doc:`config`.
+To browse the complete list of capabilities, see :doc:`config`.

 Shell Essentials
 ----------------

-Those are some of the most popular features:
+These are some of the most popular features:

-- **Current path**: displays where you are, highlight the important parts (current directory, version control repository up), smart path shortening.
+- **Current path**: displays where you are, highlighting the important parts (current directory, version control repository root), smart path shortening.
 - **Last command execution time**: if the last executed command took too long, display how much time it took.
-- **Battery level**: show what charge remains in the battery if it's close enough to be empty.
+- **Battery level**: show what charge remains in the battery if it's close enough to empty.
 - **Username**: display the user name if it's not the login one.
 - **Hostname**: indicate the hostname if over a remote connection, with host-specific color.
 - **Exit code**: display the last command's exit code if it was an error.